 Using clear, concise language is a simple way to improve the customer experience, but many companies haven’t taken the time to hire a good copy editor.
 The healthcare industry, for example, still uses words that research has shown patients don’t understand.
-But companies like Target have written fun, encouraging building instructions for do-it-yourself furniture that remove the stress and dread of a big project (See Experience This! episode 42).
-And technology like VisibleThread allows companies to check content for readability.
+But companies like Target have written fun, encouraging building instructions for do-it-yourself furniture that remove the stress and dread of a big project (I wrote about this in my book, The Experience Maker).
 Even legal disclosures are fair game, as translating “legalese” into understandable language is a win for both customers and the lawyers whose goal it is to ensure customers understand what they’re getting into.

 2) Remove pain points

 The customer experience journey is filled with pain points, and many of them are known to the companies providing them.
 Technology is filled with “known errors” or software bugs that persist for way too long.
 Companies that allow these poor experiences to persist put undue pressure on their customers – and service agents – to identify their own workarounds.
-And yet fixing these pain points is often the quickest way to improve the overall experience.
+And yet reducing customer effort is often the quickest way to improve the overall experience.
 At Discover, my digital team helped the company win its first J.D.
 Power Award for customer satisfaction by identifying and fixing dozens of errors and pain points on the website, the largest customer interaction channel.

 3) Simplify navigation